 According to Wiki, this show is classified as dark fantasy.
-But I like to think of it as a supernatural show with the elements of philosophical horror.
+But I like to think of it as a supernatural show with elements of philosophical horror.
 Sounds kind of cool, doesn’t it?
 You see, the show is different and purposely complex.
-I felt as if I’m taking an introduction class to philosophy, listening to young adults discussing about morality.
+I felt as if I’m taking an introduction class to philosophy, listening to young adults discussing morality.
 And apparently, no matter what culture you were born into, teenagers care a lot about being unique and different (referring to the villain).
-In addition, some of the movies have different running time.
+In addition, some of the movies have different running times.
 Some are 1 to 2 hours long.
-There are only 10 episodes all together.
+There are only 10 episodes altogether.
 Most anime break into 26 or 12 episodes.
 Did I confuse you yet?
-I know I was when the word movie was used interchangeably with episode for someone who occasionally watch anime.
+I know I was when the word movie was used interchangeably with the episode for someone who occasionally watches anime.
 But that’s okay!
-I think this anime is meant for those who enjoy watching show for the second time around!
+I think this anime is meant for those who enjoy watching a show for the second time around!
 Good for brain exercise.
 Good for philosophy class!
 Cheers!

 I might sound rather nitpicky with my review when in fact I enjoyed this anime.
-It’s an attractive anime with pretty moving illustration that made me feel I was at the cinema.
+It’s an attractive anime with pretty moving illustrations that made me feel as if I was at the cinema.
 You know the immersive feeling you get at the theatre sitting in a pitch-black room?
 Yes, I felt it through the anime visual presentation watching with my headphones on.
-Sound effects and soundtrack is of high quality.
-Unfortunately, I couldn’t appreciate to its max since I don’t find the protagonist’s struggles relatable even though I like dolphins* and I find the order in which the movies are arranged a bit bothersome.
+The sound effects and soundtrack are of high quality.
+Unfortunately, I couldn’t appreciate it to its max since I don’t find the protagonist’s struggles relatable even though I like dolphins* and I find the order in which the movies are arranged a bit bothersome.
 But hey, at least I gave this a shot.
 I can only imagine how the tone of the anime would change if it is titled Garden of Saints.
 Yeah…that doesn’t sound so edgy.

 Note: Dolphins* is in reference to the blog post over at I drink and watch anime: “Anime Fans are Murderers?”
 I thought it was funny how dolphins are used to illustrate that someone who likes dolphins can be murderous.
 Ouch!
 Nobody likes being attacked.
 Let’s not group and generalize people based on their interests.
 I think that was the point of her blog post.